-Recap of team's arguments: Here the captain should summarize the points made by themselves, speaker 2 and speaker 3.
+Here the captain should summarise the points made by themselves, speaker 2 and speaker 3.
 They should not introduce any new information at this time.
 As there are no marks awarded for new information it is of no use for the Captain to do this.

-Rebutting Opposition's arguments: This is the captain's opportunity to rebut the opposition.
-Captains can use rebuttals/ refutation that was previously mentioned.
+The captain also has an opportunity to gain up to 10 points by rebutting arguments made by the opposition.
+Captains can use rebuttals/refutation that were previously mentioned